samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 the server below `2` CPUs and  `2gb` of memory (RAM).
 These policies ensure the server can't use more than these limits.

+You can inspect server resource usage with the following command.

+    docker stats

+If you see heavy resource usage and your server is performing poorly, then you might need to allocate more resources.
+100% CPU usage is fine but if you start seeing 600% usage, then that's an indicator you need to start increasing the `cpu_count` limit for Rust.

 ### Backup and restore from backup

 The following command is compatible with cron jobs and running from the root of